 Events to check out:

 - Sapporo Autumn Fest: Framed by the changing fall foliage of Sapporo’s Odori Park, the Sapporo Autumn Fest is, primarily, a celebration of food in Japan.
 With Hokkaido being such a large, diverse, and culturally dense island, it’s unsurprising that there is so much fantastic food for visitors to sample and celebrate.
-From ramen to sushi, Hokkaido boasts a unique take on Japan’s most famous foods, and all of it can be tried and enjoyed at the September Sapporo Autumn Fest.
+From ramen to sushi, Hokkaido boasts a unique take on Japan’s most famous foods, and all of it can be tried and enjoyed at the Sapporo Autumn Fest (September into October).

 Winter in Hokkaido needs no introduction.
 This is the season that everyone imagines when they think about Hokkaido.
 The island of lakes, mountains, and national parks becomes a fairytale land of pure white from sea level to the highest peak.
 The landscape views become inescapably beautiful right across the horizon, wherever you happen to be on the island.
 Winter in Hokkaido is a wonderland for skiers and snowboarders, the mountain resorts of Hokkaido explode into life, even offering their own celebrations of winter festivals with fireworks shows and local food to sample and enjoy.